TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 TODO
     - Add club (and maybe uni?)
     - Integrate the DB With the ADMIN menu (Affected stuff; AdminFragment, DummyStudent and DummyUniversities should be removed once you get the db working.)
-    - polish signups and logins inputs (better conditions to control the coherence of data put inside of the db)

 DONE:
     - edited MainActivity.java and SignupActivity.java for the room database usage -Done